BASEBALL CARDS BIRMINGHAM AL

 While the heyday of baseball card specialty shops in Birmingham may have passed, the area remains home to an enthusiastic community of collectors.
 Annual baseball card shows like the Southern Collectors Expo each April continue drawing hundreds to the Birmingham CrossPlex.
 Local card shops like All Star Cards in Pelham still cater to collectors, while online groups on Facebook have become popular modern gathering spots.
 The return of minor league baseball to the area with the Birmingham Barons moving downtown in 2013 has brought a renewed local interest in collecting players on today’s squads.

-Read also: BEST STORAGE VINTAGE BASEBALL CARDS
+Read also: THINGS TO DO WITH OLD BASEBALL CARDS

 Overall, Birmingham’s baseball card scene has seen impressive growth and changes over the past 40-plus years, mirroring the ups and downs of the national hobby.
 Though the stores and venues may evolve, the enduring passion of area collectors for their baseball card collections ensures the hobby remains an integral part of Birmingham’s sports culture and history.
 As one of the pioneering hotbeds for the hobby in the Southeast, Birmingham collectors can look back with pride at the rich legacy and community built since the early days of Sam’s Sportscards.